sireButItsUnique/solutions-24-25/toadd.md

 - add template for segtree & fenwick tree
 - get last bit by -x & x -> -x = !x + 1
     - therefore for all neg & pos pairs, every bit after first 1 is same and every bit before is flipped therefore will never be 1 after &
+- bit is just prefix sum, prefix sum has a lot of uses
+    - num inversions
+    - freq sum (how many elements bigger/smaller)
+- how to model subarray/BIT questions
+    - given a, find num of subarrays where median >= x (2 median tricks: convert to psa, binary search) -> e.g. cf 1486 D -> bin search on median = x, then see if any subarray exsists which has the median
+    - given a, find num subarrays where mean >= x online query: answer last question before take a new one offline query: take all questions in and process all of them and give back all ans

 # To add as an exemplar
 - coci06c5p6
 - ccc16s3
 - cf 2024 D
 - xorm

+There are N flowers arranged in a row.
+For each i (1 <= i <= N), the height and the beauty of the i-th flower from the left is hi and ai, respectively.
+Here, h1, h2, ..., hN are all distinct.

+Taro is pulling out some flowers so that the following condition is met:

+The heights of the remaining flowers are monotonically increasing from left to right.
+Find the maximum possible sum of the beauties of the remaining flowers.